Writing Excuses 7.39: Death

 There’s lots more.
 If characters risk death in your writing, this ‘cast will certainly affect their odds for survival.

-Writing Prompt: Find a way to kill a character.
+Homework: Find a way to kill a character.
 Then write it in three ways: sad, heroic, and accidental.
-As an alternative, take a story you've already written, and write a different ending so that someone dies instead of living, or lives instead of dying.
+As an alternative, take a story you’ve already written, and write a different ending so that someone dies instead of living, or lives instead of dying.